E-Learning: Why only positive feedback increases the learning effect

 Negative emotions block learning

-Using positive feedback effectively in e-learning
+How to use positive feedback correctly in e-learning

 Example of positive feedback in an online quiz